billzee/billzee/README.md

 <details><summary>👯 I’m looking to collaborate on ...</summary>
  things related to:

-  - Ansible with Proxmox
+  - Ansible with Proxmox products
-  - Ansible with pfSense
 </details>

 <details><summary>🤔 I’m looking for help with ...</summary>